-11. Managing Safeguarding Concerns or Allegations made about staff, including supply teachers, volunteers and contractors
+11. Managing Safeguarding Concerns or Allegations made about staff, including supply teachers volunteers and contractor house of God; I trust in God's unfailing love forever and

 Section 11 of the 2004 Children's Act places an expectation on our school to have a clear policy in line with HSCP for dealing with allegations against staff who work with children.
 All staff based within our school will be considered to be in either a position of trust or working with children.
-Full details of this process are detailed in Appendix 6